 A child with a visual learning style prefers pictures, images, charts, and graphs for understanding the information he is being taught.
 Think of color-rich, image-based ways to present information to your child.
 Using a Visual means for teaching a concept to your child can aid long-term learning tremendously.

-Below you will find two helpful resources: A chart of possible visual tools and A Poster Store for finding posters that will enhance your child’s visual learning.
+Below you will find two helpful resources: A chart of possible visual tools and educational Posters with a search option for finding posters that will enhance your child’s visual learning.
 This chart contains a variety of visual tools you can use for teaching various concepts: